-Default mode refers to the state of the 33976 after an internal or external reset prior to SPI communication.
-An internal reset occurs during $V{DD}$ power-up or if $V{\underline{PWR}}$ falls below 4.0 V. An external reset is initiated by the RST pin driven to a logic [0].
-With the exception of the RTZCR full step time and the RMPSEL Register values, all of the specific pin functions and internal registers will operate as though all of the addressable configuration register bits were set to logic [0].
-This means, for example, all of the outputs will be disabled after a power-up or external reset, and SO flag OD6 and OD8 are set, indicating an undervoltage event.
+Default mode refers to the state of the 33970 after an internal or external reset prior to SPI communication.
+An internal reset occurs during $V{DD}$ power-up or if $V{PWR}$ falls below 4.0 V. An external reset is initiated by the RST pin driven to a logic [0].
+With the exception of the RTZCR full step time, all of the specific pin functions and internal registers will operate as though all of the addressable configuration register bits were set to logic [0].
+This means, for example, all of the outputs will be disabled after a power-up or external reset, and SO flag ST6 is set, indicating an undervoltage event.
 Anytime an external reset is exerted and the default is restored, all configuration parameters (e.g., clock calibration, maximum speed, RTZ parameters, etc.) are lost and must be reloaded.